If you’re from the USA and work with the French, then it’s a good idea to understand the culture.

-French people tend to be careful with their words and to value eloquent delivery.
+French people tend to be careful with their words and value eloquent delivery.

 Formality is evident across the business setting including, for example, in the way people dress.
 The French are recognised as people who take appearances seriously and the value placed on style and fashion is reflected in the high regard placed on business dress.
 The relaxed approach to business wear in American business is not reflected in France.

-The emphasis on formality, also extends to bureaucracy, rules and regulations; meaning that adherence to established business processes are far more important in French business culture than they might be in American business culture.
+The emphasis on formality also extends to bureaucracy, rules and regulations; meaning that adherence to established business processes are far more important in French business culture than it might be in American business culture.